intechstudio/grid-documentation/tooltips/Config_tooltips.md

 ## Header
 ### 18 Clear

-Clear all configurations of the currently active page from Grid module memory
+Clear all configurations of the currently active Page from Grid module memory.

 ### 19 Store

-Store the configuration of the currently active page into Grid module memory
+Store the configuration of the currently active Page into Grid module memory.

 ## Configuration panel